Unitech/pm2/README.md

 $ pm2 start my_app.coffee
 ```

-That's all !
+That's all!

 <a name="a34"/>
 ## Log and PID files

-By default every logs (error and out), pids files, dump, pm2 logs are located in `~/.pm2/`
+By default, logs (error and output), pid files, dumps, and pm2 logs are located in `~/.pm2/`:

 ```
 .pm2/